What Are Felonies, Misdemeanors, and Infractions?

 Misdemeanors are less serious crimes, and are typically punishable by up to a year in county jail.
 Common misdemeanors include shoplifting, drunk driving, assault, and possession of an unregistered firearm.
 Often, an offense that is a misdemeanor the first time a person commits it becomes a felony the second time around.

 Infractions are still less serious violations, like those involving traffic laws, which typically subject a person to nothing more than a monetary fine.
 Defendants charged with infractions usually have no right to a jury trial or a court-appointed lawyer.
 But repeat offenders, even when the offense is a mere infraction, may face stiffer penalties or charges.
+(Some states consider certain kinds of infractions like traffic tickets to be civil, rather than criminal, offenses.)

 Municipal laws, also called ordinances, are enacted by and effective only in a particular city or county.
 For example, a city ordinance may forbid overnight parking or prohibit smoking in elevators.
 Violators of municipal laws are typically fined.